Post Updated on

 - Take a 2-litre soda bottle and cut off the top portion, about 5 inches from the top.

-- Fill the bottle halfway and add dishwashing soap and stir.
-Smear some wasp attractant or any flavourful bait inside the bottle.
+- Fill the bottle halfway and add dish washing soap and stir.
+Smear some wasp attractant or any flavorful bait inside the bottle.

 - Take the top you initially cut off and secure it back onto the bottle in an inverted fashion.
 You may use staples or tapes to securely attach the inverted top.